 Interactivity: Modern VOD platforms include various features to enable viewers to interact with each other.
 These include likes, comments, timed comments, and in-video files such as quizzes, surveys, or a file attachment.

 While YouTube and Netflix are great platforms targeted for consumer entertainment, they may not be suitable for enterprise purposes such as video content management, branding and customization, monetization, and security compliance.
 VIDIZMO can offer these features through its VoD portal that enables you to customize communication for both internal and external audiences.

 VIDIZMO as a VoD Platform

 For businesses with large video archives dealing with both publicly accessible and confidential information, it can be overwhelming to securely share, manage and customize, fit for all target audiences.
-This is where VIDIZMO’s capabilities for on-demand (VoD) streaming come in.
+This is where VIDIZMO’s Gartner-recognized video on demand platform can help.